proycon/gecco/README.md

   - pynlpl (for FoLiA)
   - python-timbl
   - python-ucto
- - Python 2:
-  - CLAM (No python 3 support yet unfortunately)
+  - CLAM (port to Python 3 still in progress)
  - Module-specific:
   - Timbl
   - WOPR